pandora23/bitcointalk-visualization/README.md

        -Python Tornado (Async) for the API

        -A 'queue' which safely processes the crawling aspects of requests.
-One page grab per second according to the benign crawling standards.
+One page/second according to the safe crawling standards.

        -Python for the visualization and analytics as discussed above.